ysyk2021/the-power-of-music-using-sound-to-improve-your-concentration-and-performance/src/chapter-5-2.md

-Chapter 7: Techniques for Using Music to Structure Time and Increase Efficiency
+Techniques for Using Music to Structure Time and Increase Efficiency
 ===============================================================================

 In this chapter, we will explore various techniques for utilizing music to structure time and boost efficiency.
 By incorporating music strategically into your daily routine, you can enhance concentration, streamline tasks, and optimize performance.
 Let's delve into these techniques and discover how music can be a powerful tool in increasing productivity.